-Off the Edge is director Michael Firth's ode to the exhilaration of adventuring on the spine of NZ's Southern Alps.
-Something of a snowy Endless Summer, Firth follows an American and a Canadian as they ski, hang-glide, walk, climb and delve beneath glaciers, over nine months in the Aoraki-Mt Cook area.
-Thrilling footage amidst requisite spectacular scenery was shot over 45 days, where extreme weather and geography meant few chances for second takes.
-Released shortly before Sleeping Dogs, another breakthrough Kiwi release, Off the Edge was nominated for an Oscar (Best Documentary, 1977); the LA Times called it, "beautiful and awesome".
+Off the Edge was Michael Firth's ode to the exhilaration of adventuring on the spine of the Southern Alps.
+The film follows an American and a Canadian as they ski, hang glide, climb and explore glaciers in the Aoraki-Mt Cook area.
+The spectacular footage was shot over two seasons, where extreme weather and geography meant few chances for second takes.
+Released shortly before Sleeping Dogs, another breakthrough Kiwi release, Off the Edge was nominated for an Oscar for Best Documentary.
+The LA Times called it "beautiful and awesome".
 John Hanlon's song 'Higher Trails' features in the hang glider finale.

-Their search led them into New Zealand's treacherous mountain wilderness...never to return the same!- From the film poster
+Their search led them into New Zealand's treacherous mountain wilderness...never to return the same!– The poster for Off the Edge